-October 2004.
-In outgoing Commissioner de Palacio submitted an improved version of the port package (EC, 2004f).
-Some regard this version as 'the swan song of Mrs. De Palacio', or 'the revenge of Mrs. De Palacio'.
-The widespread view from the port industry was that it would be premature to resubmit the port package to the Council Ministers and the of European Parliament before making sure that adequate consultation with stakeholders takes place.
+As this paper was being finalised, Mrs De Palacio submitted an improved version of the port package (EC, 2004f).
+Details of this new version have not yet been totally assessed, but some regard it as 'the swan song of Mrs De Palacio', or 'the revenge of Mrs De Palacio'.
+It may or may not be so.
+The widespread view from the port industry is that it would be premature to resubmit the port package to the Council of Ministers and the European Parliament before making sure that adequate consultation with stakeholders takes place.
 Many people think it was precisely the lack of such adequate consultation that made the previous directive fail.
 Along with a number of other stakeholders, ESPO had issued a call to the Commission asking it to freeze the discussion on this topic (ESPO, 2004a), only to see 'port package No. 2' officially submitted a few days later.
-In November 2004 ESPO launched an appeal to the European Parliament, the Council of Ministers and the Commission to consider jointly with the port sector a fundamental revision of the new directive, voicing the concern that "the proposal we now have on the table is not going to help ports in facing their common challenges" (ESPO.
-2004b) As these lines are written, the fate of the new port services directive is unclear, but attempts are being made by the port industry stakeholders to influence the process.
+In November 2004, the new ESPO chairman Giuliano Gallanti launched an appeal to the European Parliament, the Council of Ministers and the Commission to consider jointly with the port sector a fundamental revision of the new directive, voicing the concern that 'the proposal we now have on the table is not going to help ports in facing their common challenges' (ESPO, 2004b).
+As these lines are written, the fate of the new port services directive is unclear.